-Scripting for the Web
+COP 2830 Scripting for the Web

 Introduces scripting languages used to enhance Web documents.
-Focus is on the use of scripts and how they relate to the Web environment.
-Students will develop applications using a scripting language such as Visual Basic, Java Script, and/or
+The emphasis is on the use of scripts and how they relate, integrate and function in a web-based environment.
+Students will develop programs using modern scripting languages.

-Prerequisites: CGS 2820, COP 1000.
+Prerequisites: CGS 2820, COP 1000